Leioproctus huakiwi: Habitat and hosts

 This species occurs all over New Zealand in areas of vegetation and have been found at altitudes ranging from sea level up to 1050 metres.
 Their nesting sites can be found in a wide variety of sites made up of bare, dry and fine soils including on sandy beaches, silty riverbanks, domestic gardens and on golf courses.
 Their nests may be made in the presence of nests of other New Zealand endemic bees and cannot be distinguished by the eye from the nests of L. pango.
 L. huakiwi appears not to be selective in its plant hosts and has been seen feeding and collecting pollen from a variety of species, native and introduced.
 Adult bees have been observed on the flowers of native species such as Carmichaelia stevensonii, Cordyline australis, Hoheria angustifolia, Kunzea ericoides, Leptospermum scoparium, and Veronica stricta.
-They have also been found on the flowers of introduced species such as Actinidia deliciosa, Daucus carota, and Persea americana.
+They have also been found on the flowers of introduced species such as Actinidia chinensis var. deliciosa, Daucus carota, and Persea americana.